Office of the Superintendent of Financial Institutions

 In addition, in determining the amount of common risk, FRFIs should include loans, securities, and off-balance sheet exposures, unless there is a specific exemption.

-In accordance with existing guidelines, OSFI expects each FRFI’s Board of Directors to provide oversight of the FRFI’s process, to establish appropriate limits, to monitor the application of Guideline B-2 to counterparties or to groups of associated counterparties, and to determine reporting requirements.
+In accordance with existing guidelines, OSFI expects each FRFI to establish appropriate limits, to monitor the application of Guideline B-2 to counterparties or to groups of associated counterparties, and to determine reporting requirements.

-If you have any questions, please contact the Relationship Manager assigned to monitor your FRFI.
+If you have any questions, please contact the Lead Supervisor assigned to monitor your FRFI.